nikoheikkila/speed-tdd/README.md

 - [ ] When the bomb is unarmed **and** the bus accelerates to $v \geq 50$ mph, the bomb arms itself.
 - [ ] When the bomb is armed **and** the bus decelerates to $v \leq 50$, the bomb explodes **unless** there is at least one passenger on the bus who can save the day.

 The terrorist has designed the bomb to become armed when our bus accelerates to 50 miles per hour.
-Makes you hope we would have set the maximum speed of our bus to 49 miles per hour, doesn't it?
+Makes you hope we would have built the bus to have a maximum speed of 49 miles per hour earlier, don't you?

 🔴 We write a test where we accelerate the bus to 50 miles per hour and verify that the bomb is armed afterwards.
 But, for now, the bomb remains inactive, and our test fails.